ares-b/dv_test/README.md

 ## Usage

-To run the script, you need to specify at least one argument:
+To run the program, you need to specify at least one argument:
 - The path to the DV tree file using the `-f` or `--dv-tree-file-path` argument
 - The path to the output strategies file using `-o` or `--strategies-file-path` argument.
 By default, the program sets this value to `strategies.txt`

 ### Preferred Setup with Poetry

-It is recommended to use **Poetry** to manage dependencies and run the script.
+It is recommended to use **Poetry** to manage dependencies and run the program.
 If you don't have Poetry installed, follow the [Poetry installation guide](https://python-poetry.org/docs/#installation).

 ```bash
 poetry run dv_strategies -f /path/to/your/dv_tree_file.txt